 State Authorization Reciprocity Agreement

 The National Council for State Authorization Reciprocity Agreements (NC-SARA) worked with various states to develop the State Authorization Reciprocity Agreement (SARA).
 SARA allows participating colleges and universities to provide online courses and conduct certain activities outside of their home state without having to seek approval from state higher education regulatory entities.
 Forty-nine states and Washington, D.C., have joined SARA (SARA states).
 California has not.
 For more information, visit NC-SARA's website.

 To become a member of SARA, the regional education board or compact and home state of an institution must approve participation in SARA.
 Maryland is an approved SARA state.
 In addition, the institution must be approved by NC-SARA.
 On June 7, 2016, NC-SARA approved institutional participation for UMUC.

 UMUC is authorized to offer distance education in all SARA states and is offering distance education in compliance with all other states' laws.
 Because UMUC is authorized—or exempt from authorization—to offer distance education in all 50 states and Washington, D.C., a student who changes their state of residence should continue to be eligible for financial aid.

-UMUC is authorized to offer hybrid courses and/or provide student support services, such as enrollment or academic advising, through approval or exemption by the state higher education regulatory authority in the following states: California, Florida, Georgia, Hawaii, Maryland, New York, North Carolina, Texas, Virginia, Washington, and Washington, D.C.
+UMUC is authorized to offer hybrid courses and/or provide student support services, such as enrollment or academic advising, through approval or exemption by the state higher education regulatory authority in the following states: Arizona, California, Florida, Georgia, Hawaii, Maryland, New York, North Carolina, Texas, Virginia, Washington, and Washington, D.C.

 Prospective and Current Student Complaints